The mission of DPDK is to:

 - When adding or removing members, the Technical Board must consider the following:

-- Positions on the Technical Board are determined based on technical merit.
+- Positions on the Technical Board are determined based on technical merit such as technical expertise, contributions, and project leadership responsibilities.
 A new member must have a strong history of contribution (including reviews of other people’s contributions) to the project.

-- Employees of a single company should not occupy more than 40% of the Tech Board seats.
+- Employees of a single company should not occupy more than 40% of the Technical Board seats.

 - The Technical Board needs to be kept to a manageable size so that decisions can be made in an effective way.